ChadxBaker52/chisel-sudoku-solver/README.md

         SudokuSolverTester.scala    — Full top-level solver tests.
         SudokuControllerTester.scala— Tests the FSM + controller flow.
         SudokuTestUtils.scala       — Helper functions for backend selection.

+### Acknowledgments
+This project was inspired by the paper:
+K. G. Ciantar and O. Casha, "Implementation of a Sudoku Puzzle Solver on a FPGA," CoDIT 2023.